 This interview of Aditya tells us the struggle he had to go through to get the child in his family.
 Originally when WCD ministry was working on creating this legislation (Juvenile Justice Bill) they had kept in mind only girl children.
 The interview below tells us how the ministry kept its focus on girl children so much that increased the adoption of girl children but not boys.

 When the new adoption laws were enforced in August 2015, everyone has hoped that thousands of children will get their new homes and love of parents –

 Aditya’s fight was for a boy child and was for a child with special needs.
 We get shocked to see the kind of hurdles he had to go through especially when the new guidelines assure easier adoption norms.

 From minister’s own statistics we come to know that more girls are being adopted but what about our boys?
-WCD ministry is also responsible for our boys’ and when we see that despite intervention of her ministry and CARA authorities, Aditya had to undergo so much pain in adopting the child we understand the fate of our boys in orphanages.
+WCD ministry is also responsible for our boys’ and when we see that despite the intervention of her ministry and CARA authorities, Aditya had to undergo so much pain in adopting the child we understand the fate of our boys in orphanages.

 Aditya Tiwari’s act has not only a new history created because as an unmarried man he adopted a special child, but also because he had gone against the Govt. created hype of saving only girl children (‘Beti Bachao’).
-He has also shown us that the so called patriarchal male dominated Indian society do abandon their boys and we need our Child Welfare Ministry to work for them as well.
+He has also shown us that the so-called patriarchal male-dominated Indian society do abandon their boys and we need our Child Welfare Ministry to work for them as well.